Business Card QR Code Generator

 - Email signatures – Include in your email footer for easy contact sharing

-- LinkedIn profile sharing - Quick access to your professional network
+- LinkedIn profile sharing – Provide quick access to your professional network

-- Networking events - Share contact info at conferences and meetups
+- Networking events – Share contact information at conferences and meetups

-- Resume and CV - Link to your portfolio or LinkedIn profile
+- Resumes and CVs – Link to your portfolio or LinkedIn profile

 - Zoom backgrounds – Display during virtual meetings for easy connection